EthanK11/EthanK11.github.io/README.md

 # About Me

-I'm 18 and a first-year student at Lehigh.
-I enjoy exercising, reading, writing, listening to music, having fun.
+My name is Ethan Kennedy, I'm 18 and a first-year student at Lehigh.
+I'm from Bethlehem, PA and I enjoy exercising, reading, writing, listening to music, and having fun.
 I love sports, mostly football and basketball.
 I am planning to study Business and Psychology which will help me with a Marketing position in the future.
 This page is for all of my work for our Data Journalism seminar.
+I decided to take this class because I have had some experiences with Journalism courses that were very interesting and since I also took Statistics, I wanted to learn how the two subjects can be used together as tools for writing.

 [LinkedIn Page](https://www.linkedin.com/in/ethan-kennedy-1b65741b2/)